mobilex1122/grade-next/README.md

 Grade is an app that allows users to store and predict their grades and score results.
 It uses the standard weighted average to calculate the end grade.

+## Screenshots

+We currently don't have any usable screenshots.
+If you want to help please consider providing some example screenshots from Phones, Tablets and Desktops.

 ## Releases